 Giant iguana fell out of a tree, landed a foot from your face and scared the living shit out of you?
 Pura vida!

-All of those things happened to me while backpacking Costa Rica.
+All of those things happened to me during my trip to Costa Rica.
 It was awesome.

 I flew into Liberia only because I got a great deal flying into LIR and out of SJO that matched my dates perfectly, so I jumped on it.